vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 <!-- --------------------------------- -->

-For any other implempentation (staking, tokens, NFTs), you will be guided by the Blockchain support team.
+For any complementary implempentation (staking, tokens, NFTs), you will be guided by the Blockchain support team.

 ### Documentation